jakobhaervig/dansis/README.md

 # About this repository

 This repo hosts the website of DANSIS live at [http://jakobhaervig.github.io/dansis](http://jakobhaervig.github.io/dansis).
-Its built around the [Jekyll framework](https://jekyllrb.com/) to be fast, responsive and flexible.
+It's built around the [Jekyll framework](https://jekyllrb.com/) to be fast, responsive and flexible.

 # Notes to self